×

 Fort Wayne Protective Order Lawyer

 If you live with a partner or family member whose behavior is aggressive, controlling, or unpredictable, you may be living in fear of going about your daily activities or even leaving your home.
-At the Bellinger Law Office, our experienced Fort Wayne family law attorneys can advise you on your rights in getting a protective order, which can provide you with security while preventing any further incidents.
+At the Bellinger Law Office, our experienced Fort Wayne family law attorney can advise you on your rights in getting a protective order, which can provide you with security while preventing any further incidents.

 Protective Orders In Ft.
 Wayne Family Law Cases